ismrmrd/ismrmrd/doc/README.rst

 Fixed Data structures
 ......................

-Each acquisition is preceded by the following fixed layout structure:
+Each raw data acquisition is preceded by the following fixed layout structure:

 .. include:: ../ismrmrd.h
    :literal:
-   :start-line: 118
+   :start-line: 123
-   :end-line: 143
+   :end-line: 148

 Where EncodingCounters are defined as:

 .. include:: ../ismrmrd.h
    :literal:
-   :start-line: 102
+   :start-line: 107
-   :end-line: 114
+   :end-line: 119

 The interpretation of some of these fields may vary from sequence to sequence, i.e. for a Cartesian sequence, ``kspace_encode_step_1`` would be the phase encoding step, for a spiral sequence where phase encoding direction does not make sense, it would be the spiral interleave number.
 The ``encoding_space_ref`` enables the user to tie an acquisition to a specific encoding space (see above) in case there are multiple, e.g. in situations where a calibration scan may be integrated in the acquisition.